Franklin White: Early life

 Born in Perth, Western Australia (1946), his family lived in Kuala Lumpur (1946–50) during the Malayan emergency, engaged in post-war reconstruction; his father Frank T. M. White, was then appointed founding professor of Mining and Metallurgical Engineering, University of Queensland.
 Visiting field sites and taking seasonal employment in the industry, he came to appreciate that how people live and work impacts their health.
 While in secondary school, he qualified as a Petty Officer, Australian Navy Cadets, was prominent in track and field, and qualified (1963) as a junior rugby referee; as a Queensland junior champion (1964), he represented the state in the 1965 Australian Athletics Championships.
 A Babayaga Trio member, he participated in Australian folk music.

 Education

-His primary education was at Ironside State School and Brisbane Boys College; his secondary education at the Anglican Church Grammar School.
-Following scholarship-assisted studies at University of Queensland, he obtained MD,CM degrees from McGill University in 1969.
-During internship at Royal Jubilee Hospital, he engaged in educational research with L'Université de Sherbrooke.
-In 1970-71 he joined the Ministry of Health (British Columbia) as a trainee, then enrolled with the London School of Hygiene and Tropical Medicine under the tutelage of social epidemiologist Jerry Morris, gaining an MSc in 1973.
-During these studies he was recruited and seconded by McGill to the Medical Research Council’s Pneumoconiosis Research Unit, Cardiff University School of Medicine, in contact with Archie Cochrane, pioneer of evidence-based medicine.
+His primary education was at Ironside State School and Brisbane Boys College; his secondary education was at the Anglican Church Grammar School.
+Following scholarship-assisted studies at University of Queensland, he obtained MD, CM degrees from McGill University in 1969.
+During an internship at Royal Jubilee Hospital, he engaged in educational research with L'Université de Sherbrooke.
+In 1970-71, he joined the Ministry of Health (British Columbia) as a trainee, then enrolled with the London School of Hygiene and Tropical Medicine under the tutelage of social epidemiologist Jerry Morris, gaining an MSc in 1973.
+During these studies he was recruited and seconded by McGill to the Medical Research Council's Pneumoconiosis Research Unit, Cardiff University School of Medicine, in contact with Archie Cochrane, pioneer of evidence-based medicine.
 He earned specialty recognition in Canada (FRCPC 1982) and in the United Kingdom (FFPH 2003, by distinction).